 • AI for Good in your World

-A 2-day structured sprint focused on community, learning, and environment challenges.
+A 1 week structured sprint focused on community, learning, and environment challenges.
 Designed to help students take a fast, supported first step into AI problem-solving.
 June 14–21, 2026.

 Undergraduate Track